Machacek-Jan/product-aggregator-microservice/README.md

 where \<env-name\> is the name of created virtual environment.

 ### run application
-In this environment you can run this microservice from the root directory with command
+In this environment you can run this microservice from the project root directory with command
 ```
 python product_aggregator/main.py
 ```